 | Club | Lokomotiv Novosibirsk (Russia) |

 Position change?
-Nimir is adamant
+Nimir is unequivocal.

-This is the true core of the statement.
+This is the true essence of the statement.
 It's not about whether Nikolov can be an opposite hitter.
 It's about world volleyball seeing in him a setter with the potential to change the profile of the position.

 Nikolov fits exactly this profile.